Best Amazon Echo Dot Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 - Alexa voice-controlled functions provide convenience

 The Amazon Echo Dot (3rd Gen) is an extremely affordable piece of technology that is almost quintessential in the modern smart home.
-It’s only $40 when not on sale, but for Black Friday you can pick it up at a 50% discount for only $20!
 If you’re looking to add to your smart home setup with a voice-activated speaker, this is the product for you at such an affordable price.
 These fly off the shelves even without the 50% discount, so don’t hesitate to pick one up!
 Keep reading for more technical information on the product and check out the deal below.

 The Amazon Echo Dot (3rd Gen) is a great piece of technology that can help you with a variety of things, such as organizing your activities, keeping you reminded of your schedule, or just providing you with some solid speakers.
 Our Amazon Echo Dot review gives a detailed rundown on the product, and we concluded that for its price, the Amazon Echo Dot (3rd Gen) is one of the best smart speakers you can get on the market.
 If you’re looking for a simple voice-activated speaker, then you’ll be impressed by the sound quality here.
 You can raise the volume significantly and experience minimal distortion if any at all.
 Additionally, the bass and treble don’t clash heavily with each other, and you get a crisp and clear sound.